 Implementing an effective ERP is crucial to your business’ success.
 ERP implementations can be challenging if you don’t have accounting software experience and can become an incredibly costly exercise if performed incorrectly.

-The main reasons for implementing an ERP system are to increase efficiency (35 percent) and reduce costs (29 percent).
-Yet, 30 percent of ERP projects take longer than expected, and 64 percent go over budget, losing millions of dollars and damaging business operations in the process.
+The main reasons for implementing an ERP system are to increase efficiency (35%) and reduce costs (29%).
+Yet, 30% of ERP projects take longer than expected, and 64% go over budget, losing millions of dollars and damaging business operations in the process.

 So, if you want to gain the benefits of a successful ERP implementation, while avoiding the costs and headaches of a botched job, read on.

 In this guide, you’ll discover the key phases of an ERP implementation plan, plus 9 best practices and 9 costly mistakes to avoid so that you can make your implementation a roaring success.

 An ERP implementation describes the process of planning, configuring, and deploying an ERP system.

 It’s a complex process that takes several months, or even years, to complete because the software supports and automates many different business functions, including sales and manufacturing, inventory, financial management, and human resources.